-Understanding and Managing Social Anxiety in a Connected World
+Understanding Social Anxiety in a Connected World

 In today’s digital era, the lines between public and private life have become increasingly blurred.
 Social interactions now extend far beyond face-to-face encounters, encompassing everything from video calls to social media posts.
 For many, these developments offer exciting opportunities for connection; but for those experiencing social anxiety, the constant connectivity can feel overwhelming.
 At Vital Psych MD, we believe in empowering individuals to understand and manage social anxiety with evidence-based strategies and compassionate care.